 Narcotics Overdose Symptoms

 While overdose does not necessarily result in death, death becomes an ever-increasing possibility the longer a person uses.
-Being able to identify narcotics overdose can mean the difference between life and death for you or a loved one.
+Being able to identify symptoms of a narcotics overdose can mean the difference between life and death for you or a loved one.

 Narcotic Drugs

-Whether obtained legally or illegally, most all people use narcotic drugs for the same reason: to relieve pain, be it physical or psychological.
+Whether obtained legally or illegally, almost all people use narcotic drugs for the same reason: to relieve pain, be it physical or psychological.
 Narcotic drugs act as central nervous system depressants, meaning these drugs slow down the body’s processes.
-The same pain-relieving effects had on the body create an equally calming, and even euphoric effect in the mind.
+These medications not only offer pain relief but also feelings of calm and even euphoria, which contribute to their misuse.
+Some of the more well-known narcotic drugs include heroin, morphine, fentanyl, hydrocodone and oxycodone.

 Classifications for narcotic substances fall into four general categories: